American Eagle Day – Jun. 20, 2026

 American Eagle Day FAQs

-Why is the bald eagle the national symbol?
+What is the significance of the bald eagle as a national symbol?

 How to Observe American Eagle Day